parasoft/postman-soatest/README.md

 # Postman to SOAtest conversion tool

 The tool should be packaged into a jar to be run, or run the Importer.java file directly through eclipse.
-The PostmanImporter folder cacn be imported directly into Eclipse as a java project.
+The PostmanImporter folder can be imported directly into Eclipse as a java project.

 This import tool requires the Server API license for SOAtest/Virtualize to be active, and the SOAtest/Virtualize server must be running.